JakubReha/JakubReha.github.io/content/publication/conference-paper/index.md

   focal_point: ''
   preview_only: false

-# Associated Projects (optional).
-#   Associate this publication with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `internal-project` references `content/project/internal-project/index.md`.
-#   Otherwise, set `projects: []`.
-projects:
-  - example

-# Slides (optional).
-#   Associate this publication with Markdown slides.
-#   Simply enter your slide deck's filename without extension.
-#   E.g. `slides: "example"` references `content/slides/example/index.md`.
-#   Otherwise, set `slides: ""`.
-slides: example
 ---

 {{% callout note %}}
 Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /callout %}}

-{{% callout note %}}
-Create your slides in Markdown - click the _Slides_ button to check out the example.
 {{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://wowchemy.com/docs/content/writing-markdown-latex/).